Do the Digit Insurance

 8. Increases Flexibility

-While practising Baddha Konasana, you need to sit with widely stretched legs for a long time.
-It helps to increase your flexibility in the inner thighs and groins.
+While practising Baddha Konasana, you must sit with widely stretched legs for a long time.
+This asana helps increase your flexibility in the inner thighs and groins.
 Moreover, this asana can also be effective for increasing the flexibility of your knees.
-It can improve the overall posture and mobility for a long time.
+It can improve overall posture and mobility for a long time.

 9. Relieves Menstrual Discomfort

-Menstrual cycles are inevitable and often bring pain and discomfort, which are difficult to ignore.
+Menstrual cycles are inevitable and often bring pain and discomfort that are difficult to ignore.
 Practising Baddha Konasana can help you control these problems.
-It exercises the pelvic region, relieving pain and stiffness from the stomach, back, hips and thighs.
-It, therefore, helps to reduce the pain and cramps during these cycles.
+It exercises the pelvic region, relieving pain and stiffness in the stomach, back, hips, and thighs.
+Therefore, it helps to reduce the pain and cramps during these cycles.

 10. Improves Abdominal Health